 NATIONAL DING-A-LING DAY

 Ding-a-Lings on this day call the people they haven’t heard from in a while.
-It may be an old classmate, co-worker or neighbor from years ago.
+It may be an old classmate, co-worker, or neighbor from years ago.
 Or perhaps a call will go out to the child who used to mow the grass during the summer.
-How about that couple who carpooled for soccer.
+How about that couple who carpooled for soccer?
 What was their name?
-There are all sorts of people in our lives who manage to slip out of our lives who would love to hear the ding-a-ling of a call from you or me.
+Many people slip out of our lives who would love to hear the ding-a-ling of a call from you.
 Why don’t you join the Ding-a-ling club and call someone this year?

-Call someone you haven’t heard from in a long time and use #NationalDingALingDay to post on social media.
+Call someone you haven’t heard from in a long time and use #DingALingDay to post on social media.

 From this evening discussion, Hyle created the National Ding-A-Ling club.
-The tradition grew and on December 12 millions of people will call those individuals who are dear to them.
+The tradition grew, and on December 12th, millions of people will call those individuals dear to them.